matthewmoto/atmega_a7105/notes/mesh.markdown

   The response REGISTER_NAME packet looks like this:
     * REGISTER_NAME | HOP | NODE_ID | UNIQUE_ID | REGISTER_NAME_LEN |REGISTER_NAME

+  Note: If the register index is invalid, the response should just
+        have a REGISTER_NAME_LEN of 0

 ## Get Register ##

   The process of getting a register value is accomplished by